aliahsan08/Heart-Disease-Prediction/README.md

 - Clear explanations for each health metric
 - Local Python ML model (scikit-learn .pkl file)
 - Responsive design for all devices
+- Real-time predictions with model kept in memory
-- Deployed on Vercel with Python serverless functions
+- Deployed on Render.com with Flask backend

 ## Setup